Holo-Host/hp-admin-crypto/client/CONTRIBUTING.md

 `nix-shell` sets the environment for development and tests.
 Type `nix-shell` from project's root directory to set up dev environment, then cd to `client` folder.

 ## Build
-Build from source with `wasm-pack build`.
+Build from source with `./build.sh`.

 ## Tests
 Tests are divided into 2 groups - Rust unit tests and Wasm-pack unit tests.